Research Staff

 Program Manager

-Dr. Nidhi R. Santen is a Program Manager in the Energy Systems and Climate Analysis Group at the Electric Power Research Institute (EPRI).
+Dr. Nidhi R. Santen is a Program Manager in the Energy Systems and Climate Analysis Group at EPRI.
 She manages Program 178 on Resource Planning for Electric Power Systems and Project Set 178B on Integrated Energy Planning.
 Her primary research areas include long-term electricity sector resource planning, risk analysis and investment decision-making under uncertainty, and environmental and technology policy analysis.

 Before joining EPRI, Dr. Santen worked at the MIT Energy Initiative on low-carbon electricity infrastructure planning, electricity market design, and hybrid modeling of economy-wide and electric power systems modeling tools.
 She also worked as a research fellow and project manager with the Energy Technology Innovation Policy research group at the Harvard Kennedy School of Government, where she improved how uncertainty and technological change are represented within long-term energy planning models.
 For over a decade prior to that, Dr. Santen worked on electricity planning and environmental issues across industry, consulting, and non-governmental research organizations including CPS Energy, Synapse Energy Economics, and the National Academy of Sciences.